-- P-Pull the pin
+- P: Pull the pin

-- A-Aim the nozzle at the base of the fire
+- A: Aim the nozzle at the base of the fire

-- S-Squeeze the trigger
+- S: Squeeze the trigger

-- S-Sweep the nozzle of from side to side
+- S: Sweep the nozzle of from side to side

-Procedures for evacuation of people with special needs and disabilities

-The University will work in advance with any person with a disability to develop a fire safety and evacuation plan.
+Procedures for evacuation of people with special needs and disabilities with a disability to develop a fire safety and evacuation plan.
 If you have a disability and would like to develop a personalized evacuation plan, please notify the AVP for Student Engagement if you are a student or the Director of Personnel Services if you are a faculty or staff member.